simbu95/fftracker/README.md

 # Repo for AutoTracking and/or Summary log features from Simbu
-A collection of files I have created, or found useful for autotracking, or creating summary logs from
+A collection of files I have created, or found useful for autotracking, or creating summary logs for FF4FE

 ## Relevant links:
 Website for Summary Log submission: https://chrono.abigtoe.org/